Decwest/dwpp_test_environment/README.md

-# dwpp_dev_environment
+# dwpp_test_environment

-A Docker-based environment for developping DWPP Nav2 plugin (**ROS2 Humble**).
+A Docker-based environment for testing DWPP Nav2 plugin (**ROS2 Humble**).

 ## Assumption

-- Using Nvidia GPU
-- Using Docker, Docker compose and nvidia container toolkit
+- Using Docker, Docker compose for creating virtual environment
 - Using [Task](https://taskfile.dev/docs/installation) for command management
+- If you have GPU: using Nvidia GPU and nvidia-container-toolkit

 To install Task on Ubuntu:
 ```shell